nventuro/ros-remote-turtles/turtle_draw/README.md

 ## Usage

 Run `run-turtle-draw.sh` to start the node.
 The roscore must have been previously started by running `roscore`.
 To see all available options, run `run-turtle-draw.sh --help`.

+### Figure files
+Figures are specified in plaintext files, where each line is an (x, y) pair (comma-separated), where the range for both the x and y coordinates is [-1, 1].
+The turtle will travel from point to point in the same order they are in the file.
+Some examples can be found in the `figures` directory.
+Not much error checking is performed on the figure files, so take care to make sure the contents are correct.